TheBrownLab/phylofisher-pages/pages/introduction/contents.md

         width="100%"
         class="center"/>
     <figcaption>
-        Figure 1: Overview of the PhyloFisher workflow and package contents.
+        <b>Figure 1:</b> Overview of the PhyloFisher workflow and package contents.
 The PhyloFisher package consists of a manually curated database of 240 protein coding genes and their paralogs from 304 eukaryotic taxa; a series tools to perform the essential steps of phylogenomic dataset construction (homolog collection, single-protein tree construction, removal of paralogs and contaminants, matrix concatenation); and many pre and post-construction analyses necessary for a publication-quality phylogenomic study.
     </figcaption>
 </figure>